 Absolutely.
-You want to make sure all supplements you take are manufactured in cGMP, FDA certified facilities to ensure what you are taking is produced in a compliance with current regulations.
+You want to make sure all supplements you take are manufactured in cGMP, FDA-certified facilities to ensure what you are taking is produced in compliance with current regulations.
 Also, if a product is cheap, more than likely it was made with cheap ingredients.
-Always use high quality products.
+Always use high-quality products.

 What ingredients should I look for?

 Studies on athletic performance are always evolving and so too are studies on dietary supplements.
 Although it is very rare that a finished product undergoes a study, the best supplements on the market always contain ingredients backed by solid research.

 Some of the most common well-studied ingredients include beta-alanine, creatine, and nitric oxide precursors such as citrulline, citrulline malate, agmatine, glycerol powder, and Nitrosigine.
 The inclusion of nootropics in pre-workouts has also grown in recent years.
 Some common nootropics include caffeine, alpha GPC, theobromine, theanine, and tyrosine.
 Some pre-workouts contain amino acids, specifically branch chained amino acids, although these are more useful in an intra-workout supplement.
 You also want a supplement that contains ingredients that will boost the bioavailability of what you are taking.
 The two most common nutrient uptake ingredients are Bioperine and Astragin.

 M.A.S.S.
 Nutraceuticals INITIATE provides a comprehensive blend of performance boosters and nootropics (cognitive enhancers) to provide complete mind-body connection, increased energy, prolonged endurance, sharpened focus, and powerful pumps.